 In a non-GLK AP, the MAC data plane architecture includes distribution system access in its role-specific behavior block, as shown in Figure 5-4 (Role-specific behavior block for a non-GLK AP).
 This block provides access to the DS for associated non-AP STAs as described in 4.5.2.1 (Distribution).

-The assigned Content ID and the configured EBCS AP group ID are encoded into the Address fields in the MAC header by the EBCS traffic stream mapper according to 34.2 (EBCS addressing)).

 NOTE 1—This behavior block indicates that there is no access through the Controlled Port to or from the local upper-layers (the LLC sublayer) at an AP.
 Any such access is logically achieved in the architecture via transition of the DS and Portal to an integrated LAN.
 In actual implementations, this is likely to be optimized, and Data frames appear to be delivered directly to one or more local LLC sublayer entities on the same physical device as the AP.
 Such optimization is effectively distributing the functions of the DS and Portal, and it is the responsibility of the implementation to ensure the logical behavior of these entities is maintained.

-NOTE 2—The EBCS DL traffic stream might originate from another STA in the ESS or from a device outside the ESS, through a portal.

 34.2 EBCS addressing

 Editor: Please make the following changes to the 4th paragraph:

-For EBCS Data frames,
+For EBCS Data frames, the assigned Content ID and the configured EBCS AP group ID are encoded into the Address fields in the MAC header by the EBCS traffic stream mapper as follows:

 — octet zz is set by the EBCS traffic stream mapper to the content ID

-— octets xx-yy are set by the EBCS traffic stream mapper to the EBCS AP group ID or 00-00 when the EBCS AP does not belong to an EBCS AP group.
+— octets xx-yy are set by the EBCS traffic stream mapper to the EBCS AP group ID or 00-00 when the EBCS AP does not belong to an EBCS AP group.NOTE 1—The EBCS DL traffic stream might originate from another STA in the ESS or from a device outside the ESS, through a portal.

 Discussion (CID 7111)